anishpradhan/Book-Recommendation-System/README.md

 * USER(root): Use the user name you created with the BRS database
 * PASSWORD(): Use the password you created with the BRS database
 * HOST (localhost): localhost (if you have have installed it on your private machine)
-* PORT (db_port_number): 5432 (this is your mysql port number, you can find it from xampp control panel just beside MySQL)
+* PORT (db_port_number): 3306 (this is your mysql port number, you can find it from xampp control panel just beside MySQL)

 ## Create and populate the BRS databases

 Everyone must follow these steps, whether or not you are using MySQL.

+### Run this script to create a necessary correlation file for your ML algorithm

+`> python create_correlation.py`

+WARNING: This might take a few seconds or even a minute.

 ### Create the BRS databases.

 When the database connection is configured, you can run the following commands to create the databases that Django and this project need to run.